stevinz/qrim/README.md

-# QRCode.js
+# QR Image Maker
-JavaScript library for generating QR Codes with stylization options, UTF8 support and no dependencies.
-Available as an ES6 import.
+JavaScript library for generating QR Code images with stylization options, UTF8 support and no dependencies.
+Available as an ES module import.

+Origianlly started as a fork from [qrcode.js](https://github.com/davidshimjs/qrcodejs), refactored to support ES modules.

 ## Usage
 Html file